IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 An inline datum, is a datum that exists at a transaction output.
 We no longer have to include a datum within our transaction for our plutus spending scripts.
 Instead we can specify the transaction output where our datum exists to be used in conjunction with our Plutus spending script.
 This reduces the overall size of our transaction.

+## What is a read only reference input

+In the case where we are not using a reference input to reference another transaction input (at a Plutus script address), we can specify a read only reference input that is simply exposed in the Plutus script context.

 ### An example of using a Plutus V2 reference script

 Below is an example that shows how to use a Plutus spending script and an inline datum.
 Here we discuss a [shell script example of how to use a reference script to spend a tx input](scripts/plutus/example-babbage-script-usage.sh).
 This is a step-by-step process involving: